Growth vs value investing

 Which is less risky, growth or value?

 Value investing's insistence on a margin of safety is designed to reduce the risk of overpaying, which tends to make it less volatile.
-Growth investing carries more price risk because much of the value rests on future expansion that may not arrive.
-Neither removes risk; they manage different kinds of it.
+Growth investing carries more price risk, because much of the value rests on future expansion that may not arrive on schedule, or at all.
+Neither removes risk.
+They manage different kinds of it.
+Value's characteristic failure is the value trap: a company that looks cheap on every ratio and is cheap for a good reason, because the business underneath is quietly deteriorating.
+Growth's characteristic failure is paying for a decade of perfect execution and getting eight good years, which is a fine outcome for the company and a poor one for the shareholder.
+Knowing which of those two you are more likely to walk into matters more than the label does.

 Buy growth at a sensible price